Generic Name: insulin regular (IN-su-lin)

-- Use insulin regular with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sugar.
+- Use insulin regular with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.
 If low blood sugar occurs, it may be more difficult to recognize in elderly patients.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin regular while you are pregnant.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use insulin regular, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of insulin regular: